abdulwadood10/SuffixTree/README.md

 Ukkonen's algorithm is used for the construction of the Suffix Tree.

+create an object of SuffixTree class which takes a string as a parameter.

+    string 'aaabasdaxca'

+    s = SuffixTree(string)

+then perform the follwing functions.

 For applications we have used the following functions:

-- def find_substring(self,str:substring) --> returns index of substring in string. returns -1 if not found
+    def find_substring(self,str:substring) --> returns index of substring in string. returns -1 if not found

-- def has_substring(self,str:substring):bool --> returns True if the given substring is found else returns -1
+    def has_substring(self,str:substring):bool --> returns True if the given substring is found else returns -1

-- def lcs(self,str:T) --> returns the longest common substring in the Suffix Tree
+    def lcs(self,str:T) --> returns the longest common substring in the Suffix Tree

-- def get_repeated_substrings(self) --> returns total occurrences of the repeated substrings
+    def get_repeated_substrings(self) --> returns total occurrences of the repeated substrings

 Application
 ----------